acampb/cloudlumberjack/_posts/2021-01-06-github-actions-approvals.md

 Below is the full GitHub Actions workflow yaml file to perform our application deployment, utilizing environments.

+All of the code used for this article is available at my GitHub repo: [https://github.com/acampb/github-environments](https://github.com/acampb/github-environments)

 ```yaml
 name: 'Deploy ASP.NET Core app to Azure Web App'